When to Start Flea and Tick Treatment For Puppies & Kittens

 Keeping your puppy flea and tick-free is just one of many concerns in pet parenting.
 But why does it matter in the first place?

 Fleas and ticks are some of the biggest threats to your pet's health.
-Both parasites carry dangerous diseases that your pet can contract with a simple bite.
-They can also cause irritation from their bothersome saliva and flea dirt (dried blood left behind on your pet's skin).
+Both parasites carry dangerous diseases that dogs and cats can contract with a simple bite.

 Dangerous Ticks